Users and Groups

 User Group - a group of users that share some common characteristics, like performing similar job.
 User group defines access controls for the users.
 It can define site permissions or custom restrictions to limit visibility for members to only entities assigned to particular sites/restriction values.
 See more in Restrictions.

-Role - a combination of predefined permissions that allow users to perform some actions on resources within the system.
+Role - a combination of predefined access controls that allow users to perform some actions on resources within the system.
 You can apply a role to a user group.

 Restriction - the condition applied on entities and employee groups to manage access or roles separation.
 Most commonly, restrictions are identical to sites, but can also apply to custom keys.